Membership of the IES: The Lighting Society is for anyone who has an interest in advancing the art and science or lighting.

-The Society holds regular competitions and makes awards for meritorious lighting installations and luminaire design excellence.
+The Society holds a regular lighting awards programme, providing successful entrants with awards and meritorious lighting installations, and lighting technology design excellence.
 These are of increasing interest not only to the lighting designer but also the building owner and set the criteria for today's quality and shape of the future.

 Who Should Join?

 Anyone with an interest in Lighting can join the IESANZ and all are welcome.
 These professions would benefit as follows:

 Consulting Engineers or Designers